 Can insurance premiums be reduced?

 There may be several means of reducing your insurance premiums.

 By reducing the risk of making a claim on your insurance policy, you can reduce the cost of your insurance premium.
 For example, you may be able to reduce the cost of your car insurance by something as simple as locking your car in a garage instead of parking on the street.
 Or you could potentially reduce the cost of your home insurance by installing a quality burglar alarm.
 Give your insurer a reason to consider you less of a risk and you will most likely qualify for a lower insurance premium.

 Choose an excess

 An excess is the amount of money you agree to pay out of your own pocket if you make a claim.
 By choosing an excess or increasing your excess option, you could reduce the cost of your insurance premium.
 For example, to reduce the cost of your health insurance premium, you could choose an excess of $500, meaning you agree to pay the first $500 of the medical bill if you need to be admitted to hospital.
 The higher the excess you choose, the lower your up-front premium will generally be.

 A waiting period is the period that must lapse from the time you take our your insurance policy to the time that you can claim on it.
-Some insurance policies allow you to increase your waiting period in order to lower the premium.
-For example, income protection insurance allows you to choose either a 30 day or 90 day waiting period, and the longer you choose to wait, the lower your insurance premium will be.
+Most insurance policies contain waiting periods for certain events, so make sure to read the relevant Product Disclosure Statement before making a decision.

 Many times, insurers will offer other options to help reduce the cost of your premium, for example, including an age limit on the drivers of your car could help reduce the cost of your car insurance premium.
 It's important to read the product disclosure statement carefully and ask questions so you know what risks you're taking in order to take advantage of a lower premium, and make sure it's worth it for your circumstances.